SkylineCommunications/dataminer-docs-connectors/connector/doc/NEC_DTU-70.md

 ### General

 This page displays the status parameters, most notably the **TX Forward Power** and **TX Reflected Power**.
-It also contains 2 subpages which can be accessed by clicking the following buttons:
+It also contains two subpages, which can be accessed by clicking the following buttons:

-- **System Information:** Displays information such as as the **Sofware Version**, **Location** and **Station Code**, You can also find **Configuration Status** parameters on this page.
+- **System Information**: Displays information such as the **Software Version**, **Location**, and **Station Code**.
+You can also find **Configuration Status** parameters on this page.
-- **Polling Settings:** This page displays polling settings for each page.
+- **Polling Settings**: This page displays polling settings for each page.
 All polling is enabled by default.
-However, It is strongly recommended that polling be enabled only for parameters that are essential.
+However, we strongly recommend only enabling polling for parameters that are essential.

 ### TX Overview